paxunix/factotum/README.md

    it.
 1. Run `make setup`.
 1. Then run `make`.
-1. Enable developer mode in <chrome://extensions/>.
+1. Enable developer mode in `chrome://extensions/`.
 1. Click on the *Load unpacked extension...* button and select the directory containing `manifest.json`.
-1. As of 2014-12-20, there is a built-in Factotum command (an Fcommand) that loads jQuery into the current page.
-Enter `f loadjq` into Chrome's omnibox and if you're not on a `chrome://` or `about://` page, jQuery will be loaded and you should get a notification after a few seconds that says which jQuery version it is.
+1. As of 2014-12-20, there is a built-in Fcommand that loads jQuery into the current page.
+Enter `f loadjq` into Chrome's omnibox and (if you're not on a `chrome://` or `about://` page), jQuery will be loaded and you should get a notification after a few seconds that says which jQuery version it is.

 ## Modifying stuff